Skip to main content

 “Alright, what do you need me to do?”
 Bibha clapped her hands and ran back to inform her playmates that I agreed.
 She dragged me out onto the grass where they sat surrounded by the kitchen sets.

 “Sit here.”
 She patted, holding the newspaper up.
 “You pretend to be Baba.
 Ananta and I are your kids, you will scold us for being naughty.”
 She smiled.
 “Pretend to scold.”
 She was quick to add.
 “And Lata is our mother.”
-I eyed the girl arranging the kitchen utensils like it was a proper kitchen.
+I eyed the girl arranging the kitchen utensils like it were a proper kitchen.
 I suddenly felt awkward.

 “Can’t we play something else?”
 I suggested.
 “Like hide and seek.”

-“No no no!”
+“No, no no!”
 Lata sounded alarmed.
 “The last time we did that, Ananta got lost in the orchard.”
 She sounded worried.
 “There are mosquitoes all around.”
 She was right, in the season of Malaria, it wasn’t really a good idea to hide in shrubs and bushes.
 So I gave in.
 Lata imitated Ma well.
 I observed her, holding the cup, scolding Ananta and Bibha and telling me how they misbehave in a very womanly fashion.

 “Umm… Lata?
 Is your name Lata now?”
 I asked unsurely.
-Bibha held her forehead, frustrated with me as Lata frowned.
+Bibha held her forehead, frustrated with me, as Lata frowned.

 “No, no Dada.
 Does Baba ever call Ma like that?”
 I suddenly grew alarmed.
 I didn’t know Ma’s name till I was a young boy.
 She was always Bouma.